Wilhem-H/unit_converter/README.md

 # Unit Converter

-### For this project, we are using TDD to create a currency converter application (Weight/Distance/Volume) in a short amount of time.
+### For this project, we are using TDD to create a currency converter application (Weight/Distance/Volume) in one day.

 ## How to use :